If you need help, please click here:

 Fiber can also be used for long-haul transmission and can be directly connected to the control cabinet of machines on production lines.
 In this way, it overcomes the difficulties in installing and maintaining aerial information boxes on traditional networks, which need to be deployed above production lines due to the 100 m distance limitation of copper cables.
 Using fiber, the time for connecting new devices in the workshop to the factory network is also reduced from 3 hours to just 0.5 hours, and efficiency is increased by 80%.
 Fiber also allows flexible changes and fast capacity expansion, enabling collaborative manufacturing in workshops and quickly adapting to rapid adjustments in production using different cables.

 One optical network supports a variety of services and implements diverse applications, from the management of machine control cabinets to uploading videos on production lines in the factory area.
-Such a network also supports campus video surveillance as well as office, voice, and Wi-Fi services.
+Such a network also supports campus video security as well as office, voice, and Wi-Fi services.
 The optical network connects products, people, things, materials, and financial resources in the factory, overcoming the information exchange limitations of traditional networks when multiple networks coexist.
 Furthermore, one network management system (NMS) implements end-to-end (E2E) visualized and intelligent management.
 Based on this NMS platform, information sharing permissions can be flexibly managed and controlled, increasing O&M efficiency by 60%.
 A flattened and simplified architecture closely matches the requirements for efficient and collaborative management of factory resources based on innovative technologies such as big data and Intelligence in a cloud-based service scenario.
 This effectively achieves intelligent factory production, meets smart working requirements, and increases production efficiency.

 A passive optical distribution network provided by the solution does not need an access equipment room to be deployed, nor require power supplies or auxiliary facilities, thereby saving energy.
 Fiber places almost no limits on bandwidth and its lifecycle is three times that of copper cables.
 In addition, re-cabling is not required during future network upgrades.
 The point-to-multipoint (P2MP) transmission mode supports flexible service expansion, increasing capacity much more easily than in a traditional point-to-point (P2P) transmission mode.
 In addition, a next-generation intelligent distributed optical line terminal (OLT) supports smooth evolution from 10G to 50G.
 The network remains future-proof for the next 30 years, effectively protecting existing investments.